nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 #### 4.3.7.
 List Transaction By User

-> This feature allows the user to list all the Transactions in which a given User is a Borrower.
+> This feature allows the user to list all the Transactions in which a given User is a Borrower/Lender.
 > - `view-borrow-tx-by-user /u [username]` and `view-lend-tx-by-user /u [username]`: Lists down all the transactions in which a given user is a borrower/lender.

 Given below is an example usage scenario and how the command mechanism behaves at each step.